ORM Middleware for Multi-Tenancy

 Frequently Asked Questions

 Can ORM middleware replace application-level tenant authorization checks?
-No. Middleware enforces baseline data routing and query scoping, but explicit business-logic authorization remains mandatory for access control.
+No. Middleware enforces baseline data routing and query scoping, but explicit business-logic authorization — who may read, write, or delete within a tenant — remains a separate, mandatory layer that decides intent rather than scope.